featitx/react-hooks/Hooks-practical/UseState-Q2/README.md

 1. Do not copy or use chatgpt (You can use Google for basic understanding and )
 2. If got any error try to learn and resolve it by your own

+### Things you got to learn

+- You use the useState hook to create a state variable change to manage the value of the input field.

+- The handleOnChange function is passed to the onChange event of the input field.
+It updates the change state with the current value of the  input field whenever the user types something.
+Note that the function correctly uses e.target.value to get the input value.

+- The value of the input field is set to the change state, ensuring that it is a controlled input.

+- The current value of the input field is displayed below the input field.

+- The "Reset Input" button, when clicked, calls setChange('') to reset the input field to an empty string.

 ### OUTPUT images

 ![Output Image 1](https://github.com/featitx/react-hooks/blob/master/Hooks-practical/UseState-Q2/src/output-images/output-1.png)